 As we know, there is a multitude of sports available for all types of personalities.
+We already speak about ice hockey history.
 But today, let’s talk about a sport that was exclusive to women: ringette.
 Where does it come from?
 Why was it only for women?
 Learn more about this young Canadian sport.

 First, ringette was created in 1963 by Sam Jack (concept) and Mirl McCarthy (regulations) in Ontario.
 After the first regulations were created, the first games of that sport were played in northern Ontario in 1964 (mostly in local high schools).
 The following years lead to the spread of the sport in the surrounding areas.

 Fifteen years later, while ringette is a sport that has grown in many provinces across Canada, representatives go to Finland to promote that sport.
 Following their ideas of greatness, the ringette representatives in Canada decide to introduce the sport in Sweden and in Soviet Union.

 This gives a good start to the sport and helps it to evolve with the addition of new rules such as the concept of enlarged zone in 1986.
 Also in 1986, Canada, France, Finland, the United States and Sweden found the International Ringette Federation.
 This federation leads to the first international ringette tournament that takes place in Finland the same year.

 In 1990, the first World Championship is held in Ontario, in the city of Gloucester.
 Not surprisingly, this is a Canadian team that takes the first title of world champion and, by the same time, the first trophy Sam Jacks named in honor of the inventor of the sport.

 The 30 seconds rule